Janet M. Mills

 Janet Marsico Mills (c.
 1921 – 1991) was an American politician who served as the Connecticut state representative for the 140th district from 1985 to 1986.
 A member of the Republican Party, she was a resident of Norwalk.

 Early life and family

 Mills was born and raised in Norwalk.
 She married David W. Mills when he returned from serving in World War II in 1945.

 Political career

 Mills was president of the Norwalk Republican Women's Association, and of the Norwalk Taxpayer's League.
 She was a member of the coalition for Children and Youth, Inc., and a member of the Education and Housing for Fairfield 2000 organization and the State Legislative Task Force on Interracial Adoption.
-She served as a commissioner of the Norwalk Housing Authority from 1983–1987, and as its vice-chairman.
+She served as a commissioner of the Norwalk Housing Authority from 1983 to 1987, and as its vice-chairman.